 Injection molding is a process that involves the use of an ‘injection’ technology.
 The term “injection molding” is due to the procedure which generally involves injecting the raw material into the mold cavity.

-During the injection molding process, the material is being fed into the hopper by a screw.
+During the injection molding process, the material is fed into the hopper by a screw.
 The heating process follows, and then injection into the mold cavity.
 The heated material cools and sets in the shape of the mold cavity.

 This method offers many benefits in terms of production.
 It is the best choice for creating complex and intricate parts while also working well with large production runs.
 If you want consistency, accuracy, and versatility in your work, then injection molding is your best pick.